JCTapia-97/dotfiles/README.md

 # Config Management
 Management for my configs for nvim and tmux.
-This should work for both MacOS and WSL but is untested in an actual linux environment.
+This should work for MacOS 12.4 (my laptop), WSL (my desktop), and Ubuntu 22.04 (the group server).

 ## Requirements
 - [nvim](https://github.com/neovim/neovim/blob/master/INSTALL.md) (v.
 0.9.4 or greater): A modern version of vim that allows for